-Rensis Likert suggested that major changes could take two or three years before the results showed.
+Rensis Likert wrote that major changes could take two or three years before the results showed.
 The lag time may be shorter if your commitment to the program is deep and shows clearly; if your vision of what your business should look like is clear; and if all of your actions are consistent with this vision.
-For example, at advertising giant Ogilvy & Mather, posters and cards are issued to each employee with clear, colloquial statements on "how we do business" (signed by David Ogilvy).
-At Chrysler, the pace of change was slowed by structural problems (e.g., dealerships are independently owned) and by the jaded viewpoints of many industry insiders.
-Another problem has been the onset of complacency, as winning products, record profits, and high sales erased the "emergency" atmosphere that contributed to the speed of change.
+For example, at advertising giant Ogilvy & Mather, posters and cards are issued to each employee with clear, colloquial statements on “how we do business” (signed by David Ogilvy).
+At Chrysler, the pace of change was slowed by structural problems (e.g., dealerships are independently owned) and by the jaded viewpoints of many who had seen fads come and go.
+Another problem has been the onset of complacency, as winning products, record profits, and high sales erased the “emergency” atmosphere that contributed to the speed of change.

 While simple cost-cutting may show faster results, the profits don’t stay for long.
 The cost-cutting programs of Roger Smith and Richard Stempel resulted in the biggest losses in GM’s history, while the cultural change programs of Chrysler stopped the company’s losses and increased its market share for the first time in years.
 Chrysler’s own cost-cutting after the takeover resulted in problems getting new products developed and produced, and do not appear to have helped profits, since sales also fell.
 You can’t make a tree grow larger by cutting the roots.

 Cultural changes must often be spearheaded by one or two people with strong ideas.
 This may be the head of the business, a consultant, or a designated executive or team.
 The best results seem to be achieved when there is a firm commitment from the top, which is communicated directly to each and every person in the business.